< Free Resources

 Accounting issue: Significant financing component

 The guidance states that time value of money is reflected in a vendor’s estimate of the transaction price if the contract has a financing component that is significant to the contract using the discount rate that would be reflected in a separate financing transaction between the vendor and the customer at the inception of the contract.
 Any financing component is recognized as interest expense (when the customer pays in advance) or interest income (when the customer pays in arrears).
 An entity should consider all relevant facts and circumstances in assessing whether a contract contains a financing component and whether that financing component is significant to the contract.
 If so, financing component must be presented separately.
-You can see an example of this guidance here.

 This might seem counterintuitive, but a practical way to look at it is that the customer provided the vendor with financing that it would otherwise have had to obtain from another party, thus incurring interest expense.
 In order to account for this, revenue is “grossed up” using the same discount rate that the vendor would use if it were to enter into a separate financing transaction with the customer.
 Interest expense is then recognized over time.